 Often organisations intend to support an external executive with transition coaching, but the executive and his manager feel there is too much to achieve on a short timescale and the whole “coaching thing” gets delayed.
 (As always, task and content supersede relationships that could make the outcomes more effective!)
 Transition coaching engagements that begin after the first month of employment will have less traction from the beginning than they would if they had started before the first day, as already the executive is loaded down with all that must be done.
 The executive may even already feels he has no time for coaching.
 The opportunity to enter the organisation with fresh eyes and to create a plan of engagement with the organisation, based on the initial goals agreed with the manager, has already passed.

 Often when I have been brought in to work with an executive in month three or four of his tenure, it has been due to the organisation’s lack of decisiveness about engaging a transition coach.
-Everyone involved in the hiring process, including the hired executives, has high hopes for success and they rush to get started.
+Everyone involved in the hiring process, including the hired executive, has high hopes for success and they rush to get started with the organisation’s work.
 What could possibly go wrong?
-With expectations high, however, it is inevitable that some of them will fall short.
-Had only these expectations been discussed objectively and realistically set, much angst would be avoided.
+With expectations high, however, it is inevitable that some of the outcomes will fall short.
+Had only these expectations been discussed objectively and set realistically, much angst would be avoided.
 And, in truth, the coaching engagement would be shorter!
-Four to six sessions if begun after the acceptance of the role and before the first day, should suffice.
-Having an external transition coach will also mean that the manager is necessarily engaged with the onboarding of the new executive, because the coach will require tripartite meetings to agree goals and review meetings to discuss progress.
-But when the coach is brought in at month three or four, then already there is a dynamic or a situation to unravel.
+If transition coaching begins after the acceptance of the role and before the first day, four to six sessions over the first four months in role should suffice.
+Having an external transition coach will also mean that the manager is necessarily engaged with the onboarding of the new executive, because the coach will require a tripartite meeting to agree goals and a review meeting to discuss progress.
+But when the coach is brought in at month three or four of the externally hired executive’s tenure, then already there is a dynamic or a situation to unravel.

 How to support an external hire that already started